bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 See [examples/cloudflare-worker](examples/cloudflare-worker/src/index.ts) for a deployable example.

-Bucket maintains a cached set of feature definitions in the memory of your worker which it uses to decide which features to turn on for which users/companies.
+Reflag maintains a cached set of feature definitions in the memory of your worker which it uses to decide which features to turn on for which users/companies.

 The SDK caches feature definitions in memory for fast performance.
-The first request to a new worker instance fetches definitions from Bucket's servers, while subsequent requests use the cache.
-When the cache expires, it's updated in the background. `ctx.waitUntil(bucket.flush())` ensures completion of the background work, so response times are not affected.
+The first request to a new worker instance fetches definitions from Reflag's servers, while subsequent requests use the cache.
+When the cache expires, it's updated in the background. `ctx.waitUntil(reflag.flush())` ensures completion of the background work, so response times are not affected.
 This background work may increase wall-clock time for your worker, but it will not measurably increase billable CPU time on platforms like Cloudflare.

 ## Error Handling